types of italian cheese

 6. Gorgonzola

 Gorgonzola is the best, most famous, and most delicious Italian blue cheese.
-When it comes to the best Italian cheese as appetizer, there will be something made with Gorgonzola, or there will be someone who’s bringing specifically this type of Italian cheese for a homemade, shared appetizer.
+When it comes to the best Italian cheese as an appetizer, there will be something made with Gorgonzola, or there will be someone who’s bringing specifically this type of Italian cheese for a homemade, shared appetizer.

 Gorgonzola with its unmistakable pungent smell and strong flavor has also a creamy texture and it gets firmer when it’s stored in the fridge.
 The savory cheese is made with whole milk and the addition of particular bacteria which during the aging process will be responsible for the flavor and mold.

 There are both sweet and spicy versions of Gorgonzola.
 The difference lies in the aging process, as the spicy version ages for a longer period than the sweet one.
-You can use Gorgonzola as an appetizer, in different pasta dishes, gnocchi sauce, but also for risotto, dips, and even blue cheese soup.
+You can use Gorgonzola as an appetizer, in different pasta dishes, and in gnocchi sauce, but also for risotto, dips, and even blue cheese soup.

-Now, you might have heard about the “four-cheese sauce” which is really delicious to be served with gnocchi.
+Now, you might have heard about the “four-cheese sauce” which is delicious to be served with gnocchi.
 This sauce is made with Gorgonzola, Emmental, Taleggio, and grated Parmesan cheese with milk/fresh cream.
-Everyone who loves cheese, or who’s simply a foodie that wants to try different great quality products will find Gorgonzola a real delight.
+Everyone who loves cheese, or who’s simply a foodie who wants to try different great quality products will find Gorgonzola a real delight.

 7. Fiore Sardo